markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 packet towards the destination by looking up the next node with the shortest amount of hops to the destination.

-According to these rules and default constants, an announce will propagate throughout the network in a predictable way.

-As an example, in a network based only on radio transceivers with an average link distance of 15 kilometers, an announce will be able to propagate outwards over 12 hops, to a radius of 180 kilometers, in approximately 20 minutes.

-The design and constants of the decay and delay functionality in the announce propagation is subject to change and optimisation as real-world usage is explored.
-The announce propagation speed can be increased at the cost of increased bandwidth consumption.
+According to these rules, an announce will propagate throughout the network in a predictable way, and make the announced destination reachable in a short amount of time.
+Fast networks that have the capacity to process many announces can reach full convergence very quickly, even when constantly adding new destinations.
+Slower segments of such networks might take a bit longer to gain full knowledge about the wide and fast networks they are connected to, but can still do so over time, while prioritising full and quickly converging end-to-end connectivity for their local, slower segments.

+In general, even extremely complex networks, that utilize the maximum 128 hops will converge to full end-to-end connectivity in about one minute, given there is enough bandwidth available to process the required amount of announces.

 .. _understanding-paths: